 5. Go On A Bug Safari

 The UK is brimming with insects and creepy crawlies.
 Even our city streets are alive with a plethora of winged and multi-legged critters.
 Taking your child on a bug hunt is a great way of teaching them about the natural world that is all around us.
-The Woodland Trust has a fantastic, free, downloadable sheet that you can print at home with a list of bugs to find and tick off as you go, available here.
-You could take it further by picking up this nifty Bug Barn set from the Discovery Channel, available to buy from Amazon here. /go/amazon-bug-barn/
+You can even pick up a bug barn online.

 6. Make An Obstacle Course

 For a fun and simple way of getting your children running around in the park, the garden, or the woods, you could devise an obstacle course.
 You don’t need lots of equipment.
 For example, a skipping rope laid on the floor makes for an excellent balance beam, whilst plant pots can be arranged in a way where children have to run around them in a pattern.
 Benches can be crawled under, and sticks or stones can be jumped over.
 Add in a ball that has to be thrown into a bucket, or a picnic blanket that can be used for roly-polys.
 Use the stop watch function on your phone to see how fast your children go and encourage them to break their own records.

 In your garden, you can make a den quickly and easily by draping a blanket over some garden furniture.
 If you want something more elaborate, look out for old pallets that are being thrown out by businesses to create a more solid structure.
 If you have a couple of trees, or a fence post near a tree, etc., you can tie a paracord between the two and drape a tarp over the top, using tent pegs to secure the bottom.
 Some tarps are portable enough to be taken into the woods for an even more exciting place to create your den!
 Alternatively, out in the woods you can make some impressive looking structures by using fallen branches and sticks.